Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/integration-setup.md

 If an error occurs during startup, Autodesk® Maya® or Autodesk® Maya LT™ may not close.
 If this happens, check the Autodesk® Maya® or Autodesk® Maya LT™ console to see if you can resolve the issue, and then manually close Autodesk® Maya® or Autodesk® Maya LT™.

-If you enabled the __Keep Open__ option in the [Fbx Export Settings](ref-project-settings.md) window, then Autodesk® Maya® or Autodesk® Maya LT™ remains open after installation completes.
+If you enabled the __Keep Open__ option in the [FBX Export Settings](ref-project-settings.md) window, then Autodesk® Maya® or Autodesk® Maya LT™ remains open after installation completes.

 ## Customize FBX import/export settings in the 3D modeling application